Dev-kumar-101/delta-dome/README.md

 # delta-dome
-This is a dome for Git &amp; Github class
+This is a dome for Git &amp; Github class.